Skip to main content

 The IEP will be implemented as soon as possible after the meeting.

 If the family does not agree with the IEP and placement, they may discuss their concerns with the members of the IEP team and try to come to an agreement.
-If they cannot come to an agreement, the family and/or the school IEP team may contact the supervisor of Special at 410-778-7164.
+If they cannot come to an agreement, the family and/or the school IEP team may contact the director of Special Education at 410-778-7164.

 Parents will receive a final copy of the IEP with 5 days.